-Succession planning is reviewed regularly by the remuneration and nominations committee and recommendations in terms of both directors and senior management are made to the Board for consideration.
-The LINK Chair's three-year term was due to terminate in February 2023.
-After a robust process, the remuneration and nominations committee, supported by the Board agreed that the Chair's tenure should be extended for a further three-year term, effective from February 2023.
-The Chair did not participate in the committee's discussions on this matter.
+Succession planning is reviewed regularly by the Board in terms of directors and the remuneration and nominations committee in terms of senior management where recommendations are made to the Board for consideration.
+The LINK Chair's three-year term was due to end in February 2023.
+After a robust process, the Board agreed that the Chair's tenure should be extended for a further three-year term, effective from February 2023.
+The Chair did not participate in the discussions on this matter.